-The red variety is a new breed between Carignan Noir ( mazuelo x Cabernet Sauvignon, Synonyms include Cabernet Ruby, California 234 F2, Roubi Cabernet and Rubi Kaberne.
-The crossing took place in 1936 at the University of California in Davis by dr. Harold P. Olmo (1909-2006).
+The red grape variety is a new breed between Carignan Noir ( mazuelo ) x Cabernet Sauvignon, Synonyms are Cabernet Ruby, California 234 F2, Roubi Cabernet and Rubi Kaberne.
+The crossing took place in 1936 at the University of California in Davis by Dr. Harold P. Olmo (1909-2006).
 The breeding goal was to develop a variety suitable for the hot regions in California for Bordeaux-like wines.
-However, it turned out later that it is well suited for much cooler areas.
-The variety was later under the breeding number F2-7 for the less successful new breeds Carmine.
+However, it later turned out that it is also suitable for much cooler areas.
+The variety was later named breeding number F2-7 for the less successful new breeds Carmine.
 Carnelian and Centurion used.

-The medium to late-ripening, high-yielding vine is moderately prone to genuine mildew, but very resistant to Botrytis, It produces dark, rustic red wines with aromas of red fruits.
-She is also called table grape used.
-The variety is in California especially grown in the San Joaquin Valley.
-In 2010, 2,425 hectares were reported as falling.
-Further stocks exist in the US states North Carolina.
+The medium to late ripening, productive vine is moderately susceptible to real ones mildew, but very resistant to Botrytis, It produces dark-colored, rustic red wines with aromas of red fruits.
+It is also called table grape used.
+The variety is in California mostly grown in the San Joaquin Valley.
+In 2010, 2,425 hectares were recorded with a downward trend.
+There are other stocks in the US North Carolina.
 Oklahoma.
 Texas.
 Virginia and Wisconsin, as in Australia (962 ha), Brazil (42 ha), Israel.
-South Africa (2,220 ha) and Uruguay, In 2010, the variety covered 5,730 hectares of vineyards with a strong downward trend (in 2000, there were 7,419 hectares).
-It was thus worldwide varieties ranking on the rank 105.
+South Africa (2,220 ha) and Uruguay, In 2010 the variety occupied 5,730 hectares of vines with a downward trend (in 2000 there were 7,419 hectares).
+It was in the worldwide varieties ranking at rank 105.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012